Global Solar Atlas: Background

 The Global Solar Atlas is provided by the Energy Sector Management Assistance Program (ESMAP), a multi-donor trust funded program administered by the World Bank, and was developed under contract by Solargis, a provider of solar resource data and photovoltaic (PV) energy evaluation services.

 The GSA provides an interactive map of solar resource and photovoltaic power potential and a variety of other environmental data relevant for understanding the practical and technical potential of solar power systems at any given geographic location.
 For the preliminary planning of photovoltaic power plants, users can easily calculate PV energy yield for a defined photovoltaic energy system.
 The results are presented in the form of reports and downloadable data files.
 The GSA also features a rich download section, organized on the level of countries or regions.
-It involves the popular solar resource maps in multiple languages, country fact-sheets and spatial data in a standard GIS formats.
+It involves the popular solar resource maps in multiple languages, country fact-sheets and spatial data in a standard GIS format.

 The Global Solar Atlas was launched by the World Bank and ESMAP in January 2017 in partnership with the International Solar Alliance.
 An improved version of the Global Solar Atlas (GSA 2.0) was launched in October 2019, with two further updates (GSA 2.1 and GSA 2.2) since then.
 All data and map products within GSA are licensed under the CC BY 4.0 licence.

 The Global Wind Atlas is the parallel activity with comparable services for the wind power sector.
 The aim of both platforms is to support the scale up of renewable energy sources in the global energy mix, as mandated under Sustainable Development Goal 7.